Voice Mail (band): History

-On July 18th 2006, the group released their first album "Hey" with VP Records which was an overwhelming success as it sold heavily both locally and internationally.
+On July 18, 2006, the group released their first album "Hey" with VP Records which was an overwhelming success as it sold heavily both locally and internationally.
 In 2007 they released a second album entitled "Let's Go" with a third following quickly after in 2008 called “Jump Off” both distributed by Japan's Pony Canyon Label.
 Their third album “Jump Off” went in a different direction as this contained no dance songs, for which the group had become synonymous.
 This however, did nothing to decrease their fame as their popularity grew even more.
 And they went on to headline several major shows in Japan including the largest reggae festival "Yokohama Reggae SAI".
 The group took the festival by storm and went on to perform extensively in the Caribbean, and amassed a large following in the United States and Europe.
 Solidifying their international status as dance floors most wanted and style icons in their own right.

-The group was plunged into mourning as tragedy struck on the morning of May 9, 2010 when O'Neil Edwards was shot at his home in Duhaney Park.
-After undergoing emergency surgery, and fighting for two weeks O’Neil sadly succumbed to his injuries and passed away on May 26.
+The group was plunged into mourning as tragedy struck on the morning of May 9, 2010, when O'Neil Edwards was shot at his home in Duhaney Park.
+After undergoing emergency surgery, and fighting for two weeks O’Neil sadly succumbed to his injuries and died on May 26.
 Leaving behind family, friends and the remaining two group members who would have to carry on the Voicemail name.

 From Quintet to Trio to Duo, Kevin and Jerome knew it was up to them keep the memory of their fallen brother alive through their music.
 With that at the forefront of their minds the now Duo in that same year left for Europe on a Tour that would be called “Tribute to O’Neil”.

 In 2012 paying homage to O’Neil, the Duo along with Captivate Music released a free Album on Youtube entitled “Next Level” which featured their last recordings with O’Neil.
 As part of their continued commitment to carry on the Voicemail name, the Duo released a dance album entitled “Let’s Dance” in 2013 and toured Japan once again in 2014.

 No strangers to hard work the Duo released their second project together, an Ep entitled “Gamechangers” produced by Dancehallrulerz in 2015 and toured the United States, the Caribbean and Europe bringing their high energy and style once again to the world stage.